-Certain statements made in this press release are forward looking, such as those, among others, relating to the therapeutic potential of PADCEV, including its efficacy, safety and therapeutic uses.
-Actual results or developments may differ materially from those projected or implied in these forward-looking statements.
-Factors that may cause such a difference include, without limitation, the possibility that utilization and adoption of PADCEV in its additional labeled indication by prescribing physicians may be limited by physician awareness, the extent of reimbursement, impacts related to the COVID-19 pandemic or other factors; and that setbacks in the development and commercialization of PADCEV could occur as a result of the difficulty and uncertainty of pharmaceutical product development, the failure of ongoing and subsequent clinical trials to establish sufficient efficacy, the risk of adverse events or safety signals or as a result of adverse regulatory actions.
-More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2021 filed with the Securities and Exchange Commission.
+Certain statements made in this press release are forward looking, such as those, among others, relating to the therapeutic potential of PADCEV, its possible efficacy, safety and therapeutic uses, the referenced clinical trial and the potential for data from such trial to support an application for accelerated approval in the U.S. Actual results or developments may differ materially from those projected or implied in these forward-looking statements.
+Factors that may cause such a difference include, without limitation, the failure of PADCEV to show sufficient activity in the clinical setting referenced above; adverse events and safety signals; adverse regulatory actions; delays or setbacks in the conduct of or obtaining data from clinical trials, the submission of regulatory applications and the regulatory review process for a variety of reasons, including the inherent difficulty and uncertainty of pharmaceutical product development; possible required modifications to clinical trials; the inability to provide information and institute safety mitigation measures as may be required by the FDA or other regulatory authorities from time to time;

+failure to properly conduct or manage clinical trials; and failure of clinical results to support continued development or regulatory approvals.
+More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2021 filed with the Securities and Exchange Commission.
 Seagen disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.